INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 ## Installation

 First, you need the BlackLab Server WAR file.
-You can either download the latest release [here](https://github.com/INL/BlackLab/releases), or you can build it by cloning the [repository](https://github.com/INL/BlackLab GitHub) and building it using Maven.
+You can either download the [latest release](https://github.com/INL/BlackLab/releases), or you can build it by cloning the [repository](https://github.com/INL/BlackLab GitHub) and building it using Maven.

 BlackLab Server needs to run in a Java application server that support servlets.
 We’ll assume Apache Tomcat here, but others should work almost the same.

-For larger indices, it is important to give Tomcat's JVM enough heap memory.
-See [here](http://crunchify.com/how-to-change-jvm-heap-setting-xms-xmx-of-tomcat/).
+For larger indices, it is important to [give Tomcat's JVM enough heap memory](http://crunchify.com/how-to-change-jvm-heap-setting-xms-xmx-of-tomcat/).
 (If heap memory is low and/or fragmented, the JVM garbage collector might start taking 100% CPU moving objects in order to recover enough free space, slowing things down to a crawl.)

 Place the configuration file blacklab-server.json (see Appendix A) in /etc/blacklab/ or, if you prefer, on the application server’s classpath.
 Make sure at least the “indexCollections” setting is correctly specified (should point to a directory containing one or more BlackLab indices as subdirectories).
 Apart from that, the file could actually be empty: default values are used for missing settings.
 So if you have an index in directory /home/jan/blacklab/test, the minimal blacklab-server.json looks like this: